 As set by the IRS, the amount you can contribute to your health savings account will depend on your HDHP coverage, your age, the date you become eligible and the date you stop being eligible.

-For 2021, an HDHP is defined as a health plan where the annual deductible is greater than $1,400 for self-only coverage and $2,800 for family coverage.
-Additionally, the maximum annual deductible and for other out-of-pocket expenses is $7,000 for individuals and $14,000 for families.
+For 2022, an HDHP is defined as a health plan where the annual deductible is greater than $1,400 for self-only coverage and $2,800 for family coverage.
+Additionally, the maximum annual out-of-pocket amount is $7,050 for individuals and $14,100 for families.

 A flexible spending account, or FSA, is another type of supplemental medical spending account.
-Like a health savings account, FSAs are also funded with pre-tax dollars to use towards qualified medical expenses like prescriptions and copayments.
+Like an HSA, FSAs are also funded with pre-tax dollars to use towards qualified medical expenses like prescriptions and copayments.
 FSAs are employer-sponsored, however, and are usually funded through voluntary salary contributions, but your employer can also contribute.
 You cannot open an FSA if you’re self-employed.
 No taxes are deducted from your contribution.
-For 2021, you cannot contribute more than $2,750 to an FSA.
+For 2022, you cannot contribute more than $2,850 to an FSA.

 What further sets FSAs apart from HSAs is that you must use the money in an FSA by Dec.
-31 of the contribution year, unless you’re granted a grace period or a $500 carryover option by your employer.
+31 of the contribution year, unless your employer grants you a grace period or carryover option.
 A big drawback to FSAs is that if you don’t use the money in the account on time, your employer gets those funds.
 This is also true if you were to leave the company.
 To the opposite, the funds in an HSA are yours to keep even if you leave your company.